 There are many types of EV charge points and user demands that could be delivered by the private and public sectors.
+The delivery of the action plan is subject to funding that ECC receives from central government and private charging point operators.

-For the immediate future (up to 2025), we have developed the following actions and basic set of charging user types.
+Go back to Contents For the immediate future (up to 2025), we have developed the following actions and basic set of charging user types.
 The strategy will focus on integrating with sustainable transport, transitioning the council fleet and supporting residents or smaller organisations with limited access to private charging options.